-- 1) Insulation overlay boards are installed in most conventionally insulated roof assemblies to - 1) protect heat-sensitive insulation materials from damage by heat and flame. - 2) protect insulation materials from accidental impact. - 3) provide dimensional stability to the roof system. - 4) distribute dead loads from heavy overburdens or equipment installed on top of the finished roof assembly. - 5) ensure the membrane performs as it should. - 6) provide a suitable substrate for membrane application. - Insulation overlay boards may be mechanically attached or adhered, depending upon the insulation type and the design requirements of the roof assembly as a whole.
+- 1) Insulation overlay boards are installed in most Conventionally Insulated Systems to - 1) protect heat-sensitive insulation materials from damage by heat and flame. - 2) protect insulation materials from accidental impact. - 3) provide dimensional stability to the roof system. - 4) distribute dead loads from heavy overburdens or equipment installed on top of the Finished Waterproofing System. - 5) ensure the membrane performs as it should. - 6) provide a suitable substrate for membrane application. - Insulation overlay boards may be mechanically attached or adhered, depending upon the insulation type and the design requirements of the entire roof assembly.
 See more information on Insulation Joints and Overlays in Division B: Essential Elements.

-- An insulation overlay is required for all insulated systems, regardless of the membrane or insulation type, and overlays must - 1) be at least 6.4 mm (1/4") thick. - 2) possess a compressive strength of at least 690 kPa (100 psi).
+- 1) An insulation overlay is required for all insulated systems, regardless of the membrane or insulation type, and overlays must - 1) be at least 6.4 mm (1/4") thick. - 2) possess a compressive strength of at least 690 kPa (100 psi).

-- Notwithstanding the requirements in Part 7 concerning heat-sensitive insulation, an insulation overlay of one or more layers is required over all flat and sloped board-type insulation, and on insulation installed on vertical surfaces, when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the membrane is self-adhered or will be applied with a torch flame, adhesives or hot bitumen. - 3) a conventionally insulated roof assembly supports an overburden; these roof systems must be designed with at least one layer of adhered composite insulation overlay - 1) no less than 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi). - 2) The requirement to use an insulation overlay does not apply to the field application of - 1) self-adhered membranes - 1) expressly accepted by the RGC for application directly on specific insulation types without the use of an overlay. - 2) expressly approved (in published literature) by the manufacturer for application directly on an insulation panel. - torch-applied membranes installed directly on mineral fibre insulation treated with a thermofusible bitumen top surface.
-This exception is subject to the standards for mineral wool insulation published in Part 7 INSULATION. - 3) When an overlay board is required over mineral wool insulation, the overlay board must be a moisture resistant gypsum core board measuring at least 12.7 mm (1/2") thick.
-See also 7.2 concerning Mineral Wool Insulation. - 4) Heat-sensitive crickets used in membrane systems applied with a torch flame or hot bitumen must be overlaid using either of the following approaches: - 1) one layer of panels, - 1) at least 12.5 mm (1/2") thick. - 2) offset from insulation joints by at least 300 mm (12").
+- Notwithstanding the requirements in Part 7 concerning heat-sensitive insulation, an insulation overlay of one or more layers is required over all flat and sloped board-type insulation, and on insulation installed on vertical surfaces, when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the membrane is self-adhered or will be applied with a torch flame, adhesives or hot bitumen. - 3) a Conventionally Insulated System supports an overburden; these roof systems must be designed with at least one layer of adhered composite insulation overlay - 1) no less than 12.7 mm ($\frac{1}{2}$ ") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi). - 2) The requirement to use an insulation overlay does not apply to the field application of - 1) self-adhered membranes - 1) expressly accepted by the Guarantor for application directly on specific insulation types without the use of an overlay. - 2) expressly approved (in published literature) by the manufacturer for application directly on an insulation panel. - torch-applied membranes installed directly on mineral wool insulation treated with a thermofusible bitumen top surface.
+This exception is subject to the standards for mineral wool insulation published in Part 7 INSULATION. - When an overlay board is required over mineral wool insulation, the overlay board must be a moisture resistant gypsum core board measuring at least 12.7 mm (1/2") thick.
+See also 7.2 Materials concerning mineral wool insulation. - 4) Heat-sensitive crickets used in membrane systems applied with a torch flame or hot bitumen must be overlaid using either of the following approaches: - 1) one layer of panels, - 1) at least 12.5 mm (1/2") thick. - 2) offset from insulation joints by at least 300 mm (12").

-Page 45 of 104 RoofStar Guarantee Standards SBS-Modified Bituminous Roof Membrane Standards Updated July 2020 © RCABC 2020 No reproduction of these Standards, in whole or in part, is lawful without the expressed permission of the RGC Guarantee Program.
+Page 47 of 108 RoofStar Guarantee Standards SBS-Modified Bituminous Roof Membrane Standards Updated October 2020 © RCABC 2020 No reproduction of these Standards, in whole or in part, is lawful without the expressed permission of the RGC Guarantee Program.

-- 3) continuously sealed with a flame-impervious tape along all joints with adjacent panels. - 2) two layers of panels, - 1) each at least 4.8 mm (3/16") thick. - offset from each other, from the adjacent layer, and from insulation joints by at least 300 mm (12").
+- 3) continuously sealed with a flame-impervious tape along all joints with adjacent panels. - 2) two layers of panels, - 1) each at least 4.8 mm (3/16") thick. - 2) offset from each other, from the adjacent layer, and from insulation joints by at least 300 mm (12").